wayneclancy/gerrit-docker-poc/README.md

 After around 10 seconds you should be able to access the gerrit server via http://127.0.0.1:8080</br>

-##Backup / Snapshotting / Resoring
+##Backup / Snapshotting / Restoring

 Snapshots are automatically taken when you stop the gerrit service.
 This is to ensure we don't loose any data</br>
 You can use gerrit-pg-ctl.sh to create snapshots on demand</br>